iyzana/mobility-chess/README.md

 + <material value of light pieces>
 - <material value of dark pieces>
 ```

+plus a little incentive to move the pawns forward.

 That means that the engine sometimes ~~blunders~~ gambits minor pieces or even the queen if that
 means it then has equivalently more valid moves.